Teen Titans: The Judas Contract

-Teen Titans: The Judas Contract is a 2017 American animated superhero film directed by Sam Liu from a screenplay by Ernie Altbacker based on The Judas Contract by Marv Wolfman and George Pérez.
-It is the 28th film of the DC Universe Animated Original Movies, the ninth film of the DC Animated Movie Universe and the sequel to Justice League vs. Teen Titans (2016).
-The film features the voices of Christina Ricci, Taissa Farmiga, Miguel Ferrer, Stuart Allan, Brandon Soo Hoo, Jake T. Austin, Kari Wahlgren, Sean Maher, Gregg Henry, and Meg Foster.
-It was Ferrer's final film role before his death in January 2017 from heart failure and complications of throat cancer.
+Teen Titans: The Judas Contract is a 2017 American animated superhero film directed by Sam Liu from a screenplay by Ernie Altbacker based on The Judas Contract storyline by Marv Wolfman and George Pérez.
+It is the 29th film of the DC Universe Animated Original Movies, the ninth film of the DC Animated Movie Universe and the sequel to Justice League vs. Teen Titans (2016).
+The film features the voices of Miguel Ferrer and Christina Ricci as Deathstroke and Terra, respectively.
+It was released three months after Ferrer's death in January 2017 and is his final film role.

 This film had its world premiere at WonderCon on March 31, 2017.
 The film was released through digital download on April 4 and through home media on April 18 by Warner Home Video.

-Additionally in the film, Crispin Freeman, Jason Spisak and Masasa Moyo reprise their respective roles from Young Justice as Roy Harper / Speedy, Kid Flash and Karen Beecher / Bumblebee.
+Additionally, Crispin Freeman, Jason Spisak and Masasa Moyo reprise their respective roles from Young Justice as Roy Harper / Speedy, Kid Flash, and Karen Beecher / Bumblebee.